Eiganes og Våland

-Eiganes og Våland is a borough of the city of Stavanger which lies in the southwestern part of the large municipality of Stavanger in Rogaland county, Norway.
+Eiganes og Våland is a borough of the city of Stavanger which lies in the southwestern part of the large Stavanger Municipality in Rogaland county, Norway.
 It is located just west of the city centre, north of the lake Mosvatnet, west of the lake Stokkavatnet, and south of the borough of Tasta.
-The 7.01 km2 borough has a population (2019) of 24,070.
-This gives the borough a population density of 3400 PD/km2.
+The 7.01 km2 borough has a population (2024) of 25,389.
 There are two churches in Eiganes og Våland: Stokka Church and Kampen Church.

 Neighbourhoods

 Although the borders of "neighbourhoods" (delområder) do not correspond exactly to the borough borders, Eiganes og Våland roughly consists of the following neighbourhoods: Våland, Eiganes, Kampen, and Stokka.

 Politics

-Eiganes og Våland borough is led by a municipal borough council (kommunedelsutvalg).
-The council consists of 11 members, with the following party allegiances:
+The borough is not independently self-governing, but it falls under the municipal council for Stavanger Municipality.
+The municipal council has delegated some responsibilities to the a borough council (bydelsutvalg) for Eiganes og Våland.
+The borough council consists of 11 members.
+The tables below show the current and historical composition of the borough council by political party.